jslowbro/doodler/README.md

 Create quick sketches and freehand notes without leaving your editor.

 Key features:
-- Simple pen drawing on a clean whiteboard
+- Simple pen and shapes drawing on a clean whiteboard
 - Always available as a tool window
 - One-click clear to start fresh

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

-To keep everything working, do not remove `<!-- ... -->` sections.
 <!-- Plugin description end -->

 ## Installation